Nolo's Essential Guide to Divorce

 States With Marriage-Equivalent Relationships for Same-Sex Couples

 In all of these states, same-sex couples must use the same forms and procedures as opposite-sex married couples to end their legal relationship.
 All the same rules about custody, property, and support apply.
-And some other states, including Maryland, recognize same-sex relationships from other states and will allow couples to divorce there.
+Some other states recognize same-sex relationships from other states and allow couples to divorce there.

 To learn more, see Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships & Civil Unions, by Frederick Hertz with Emily Doskow (Nolo).